arickho/deno-app/README.md

  without run 	`$ deno https://deno.land/std/examples/welcome.ts`
  eval code 	`$ deno eval "console.log(30933 + 404)"`

+Opening `https://deno.land/std/examples/welcome.ts` with the browser, you'll see the codefile in a more user friendly page.

+Download the same url via curl or wget will return as text/plain instead of text/html.

+Once downloaded, it's now cached by Deno and does not need to be downloaded again.

 - Subcommands

  bundle 	Bundle module + dependencies into a single file